VDuchauffour/RFCEurope/RFCEurope/README.txt

 This is Beta 4.
 Changes since Beta 3:
+Art cleanup
 XML cleanup
 Many typo fixes
 Fixed bug that didn't allow you to play in other languages Leader names are translated
+Infirmary has +10% heal rate
+Hungarian Végvár art is slightly changed
+Included shortcut (if you installed the mod porperly, the link works, otherwise it doesn't)